waldnzwrld/yarns-loom/yarns/MANUAL.md

 - `OS (OSCILLATOR SHAPE)` sets the waveform (see below)
 - Each wave shape has a timbral parameter that can be modulated by several sources
   - `TI (TIMBRE INITIAL)` sets initial timbre
-  - `TL (TIMBRE LFO MOD)` sets the depth of timbre modulation by the voice's bipolar LFO
+  - `TL (TIMBRE LFO MOD)`: attenuator for the bipolar LFO's modulation of timbre
   - `LS (TIMBRE LFO SHAPE)` sets the shape of the timbre LFO (triangle, down saw, up saw, square)
-  - `TE (TIMBRE ENV MOD)` sets the initial bipolar depth of modulation of timbre by envelope
+  - `TE (TIMBRE ENV MOD)`: attenuverter for the envelope's modulation of timbre
-  - `TV (TIMBRE VEL MOD)` sets the bipolar modulation by velocity of the envelope modulation of timbre (e.g. velocity can polarize the timbre envelope)
+  - `TV (TIMBRE VEL MOD)` attenuverter for velocity's modulation of the timbre envelope (velocity can polarize the timbre envelope)

 ### Oscillator synthesis models
 - Filtered noise: `TIMBRE` sets filter cutoff